NAFTA talks in Washington could reach deal on some chapters: Mexico minister

 Mexico made a tit-for-tat counterproposal to one U.S. plan to limit Mexican and Canadian access to public tenders, earning words of grudging respect from the U.S. side.
 However, Guajardo said that strategy would not work on all the tough issues.

 “We can’t project this solution for everything.
-Because there are things that are deep in our neighbours’ hearts,” he said, pointing to the auto content proposal.
+Because there are things that are deep in our neighbors’ hearts,” he said, pointing to the auto content proposal.

 Additional reporting by David Ljunggren in Ottawa; Editing by Cynthia Osterman